 Enrichment of hydrogen-oxidizing bacteria by reactor

-The soil was collected from Almoeseneie forest (Gontrode, Belgium) from the area with a pH of 4,4.
+The upper 10cm rhizosphere soil sample was collected from Almoeseneie forest (Gontrode, Belgium) from the area with a pH of 4,4.
 The enrichment was carried out by sequencing batch and using electrolysis cell to produce H2 and O2 to enrich HOB community.
-The electrolysis of water is considered a to produce oxygen and hydrogen gas.
+The electrolysis of water is considered to produce oxygen and hydrogen gas.
 The core of an electrolysis unit was an electrochemical cell with two electrodes which was filled with H2SO4 solution (0.5M) and was connected with an external power supply.
 At a voltage of 3.7, the electrodes start to produce hydrogen and oxygen gas at the negatively and positively biased electrodes respectively.
 Bicarbonate solution was used to produce CO2 as a carbon source and refreshed daily to have enough CO2 concentration which was connected after electrolysis cell (Supplementary Figure 1).

 The mineral media was prepared for HOB isolation and culturing based on previous study (17).
 The culture flask with a volume of 500 ml (Glasgeratebau Ochs, Bovenden/Lenglern, Germany) was placed in a 28° C temperature room with a volume of 300 ml of mineral media inoculated with 10g of soil as a start point.
 Another flask with HOB microbiome was installed to the reactor as a positive control, both flasks were stirred at 700 rpm to ensure completely mixed condition.
 Filters and gas sampling ports were placed before each bottle to prevent the contamination and checking the gas concentration respectively.
 HOB enrichment and growth was monitored by NH4-N consumption and Chemical Oxygen demand measurement (COD) to measure COD-biomass increasing, so when ammonium nitrogen was consumed, 30 ml of bacterial culture was withdrawn and diluted into 270 ml of fresh mineral medium (refreshing culture 10%) to restart the enrichment with new batch.
 In total 6 times refreshing were done during the experiment (sixth batches).
 Samples were taken after each batch and sent to Illumina Miseq sequencing and the culture was collected for HOB and heterotrophs isolation after 6th batch.